skylineCodes/pulse-chat/README.md

 The objective was to build a chat application capable of managing substantial concurrent user connections, supporting rapid message broadcasts, user presence status, and resilient WebSocket connections under a variety of network conditions.

-The chat system aims to handle massive WebSocket connections, simulating up to 100,000 concurrent users.
+The chat system aims to handle massive WebSocket connections, simulating up to 10,000 concurrent users.

+Here is the link to the full case study of architecture decisions and design - https://www.onakoyakorede.cc/case-studies/pulse-chat

 ## Table of Contents
 - [Features](#features)